Mike Bailey (wrestler)

 Émile Charles Baillargeon-Laberge (born July 16, 1990), better known by his (Note: Baillargeon-Laberge uses he/him and they/them pronouns.
 This article uses he/him pronouns for consistency.) ring name "Speedball" Mike Bailey,' is a Canadian professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is one-half of JetSpeed with Kevin Knight.
-He is also known for his tenure in Total Nonstop Action Wrestling (TNA), where he is a former three-time TNA X Division Champion.
-He also performed in New Japan Pro-Wrestling (NJPW).
+He is signed to All Elite Wrestling (AEW), where he is a member of the United Empire and a former two-time AEW World Trios Champion.

+He is also known for his work in Total Nonstop Action Wrestling (TNA), where he was a three-time TNA X Division Champion, and in AEW partner promotions New Japan Pro-Wrestling (NJPW) and Consejo Mundial de Lucha Libre (CMLL).
 He is a former two time IWS World Heavyweight Champion and a former two-time KO-D Tag Team Champion.
 Bailey was also the winner of Combat Zone Wrestling's 2015 Best of the Best, DDT Pro-Wrestling's 2016 DNA Grand Prix, Revolution Pro Wrestling's 2021 British J-Cup and Pro Wrestling Guerrilla's 2023 Battle of Los Angeles tournaments.